HarveyHunt/howm/README.md

 * [howm-git](https://aur.archlinux.org/packages/howm-git/) is the bleeding edge package.
 * [howm-x11](https://aur.archlinux.org/packages/howm-x11/) is the package based off of stable releases.

-If you can't use the AUR, then there may be package available for your distro.
+If you can't use the AUR, then there may be a package available for your distro.

 As a last resort install xcb's libraries and then, do the following: